Ashen Mortality

 Ashen Mortality were a British doom metal band formed in 1993 by Ian Arkley (Seventh Angel) and Melanie Bolton.
-They and Paramaecium are among the best known Christian doom metal bands, though they were always wary of being typecast as such.
-They recorded two demos, and two albums, and played many gigs in England, the Netherlands and Germany.
+They recorded two demos, and two albums, and played gigs in England, the Netherlands and Germany.
 Featuring clean and growled male vocals, and female vocals, their music was heavy, slow to mid-paced, and influenced by medieval music, black, doom, death and goth.
 The band split up in 2005, when Arkley went on to form My Silent Wake.